-- 1. It is a misdemeanor to hunt in the Treaty of Olympia Ceded Lands in violation of Section I, Paragraph A. Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine.
-Those hunting in violation of Section I, Paragraph A are also subject to Section I, Paragraph E, which provides for confiscation of wildlife. - 2.
-It is a misdemeanor to be in violation of Section I, Paragraph B. Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be punished by imprisonment for a maximum term fixed by the court of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine.
-Those hunting in violation of Section I, Paragraph B are also subject to Section I, Paragraph E, which provides for confiscation of wildlife. - 3.
-A repeat violation of Section I, Paragraph B within 3 years of a conviction date shall be a gross misdemeanor.
-For any repeat conviction within 3 years of a person's previous conviction for violating Section I, Paragraph B, the person shall be punished by imprisonment for a maximum term fixed by the court of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the court shall have no discretion to impose a term of imprisonment less than 2 days actually served. - 4.
+- 1. Indians conducting treaty hunting within the Treaty of Olympia Ceded Lands (as shown in Attachment A) without a permit or other written authorization from a tribe listed in Section I, Paragraph A above may be charged with a misdemeanor offense which the Tribal Attorney may reduce to an infraction.
+Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced to a term of imprisonment of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine per charge.
+Such Indians are also subject to Section I, Paragraph E, which provides for confiscation of wildlife. - 2.
+It is a misdemeanor to hunt in the Treaty of Olympia Ceded Lands in violation of Section I, Paragraph A. Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced to a term of imprisonment of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine per charge.
+Those hunting in violation of Section I, Paragraph A are also subject to Section I, Paragraph E, which provides for confiscation of wildlife. - 3.
+It is a misdemeanor to be in violation of Section I, Paragraph B. Subject to Article 13.25 of the Quileute Tribal Code, upon conviction, a person shall be sentenced to a term of imprisonment of not more than three months, or by a fine in an amount fixed by the court of not more than \$1,000, or by both imprisonment and fine per charge.
+Those hunting in violation of Section I, Paragraph B are also subject to Section I, Paragraph E, which provides for confiscation of wildlife. - 4.
+A repeat violation of Section I, Paragraph B within 3 years of a conviction date shall be charged as a gross misdemeanor.
+For any repeat convictions within 3 years of a person's previous conviction for violating Section I, Paragraph B, the person shall be sentenced to a term of imprisonment of not more than one year, or by a fine in an amount fixed by the court of not more than \$3,000, or by both imprisonment and fine; provided, however, the minimum term of imprisonment must be no less than 2 days actually served. - 5.
 "Three strikes": Upon conviction for violating Section I, Paragraph B three or more times (regardless of time span involved), in addition to any other penalty, there shall be revocation of hunting privileges for one year.
-This revocation shall be added on to any currently applicable revocation. - 5.
-No criminal penalty may be assessed under this subsection unless the person accused of the violation is given all appropriate due process as provided in Articles 10, 11, and 12 of the Quileute Law and Order Code. - E. Confiscation of Wildlife.
+This revocation shall be added on to any currently applicable revocation and/or sentence. - E. Confiscation of Wildlife.
 All wildlife hunted in violation of Section I shall be subject to confiscation (1) for donation to the Quileute tribal community for subsistence purposes pursuant to the Tribe's authority under the Treaty of Olympia and Quileute Constitution; and/or (2) pursuant to sections XVII.B, C and D of these regulations.